Vultraz/Shadows_of_Deception/readme.md

 especially on shrouded maps, or in places where enemies seem to respawn continuously.

-Installing Shadow of Deception
+Installing Shadows of Deception
 --------------------------------------------------------------------------------

- * Requirements
+Requirements:
  * *The Batttle For Wesnoth* 1.12 and later versions or 1.11.11 and later versions of the 1.11 series.
-   * *8680’s Lua Pack*, a resource pack containing several functions made used of by Shadows of Deception.
+ * *8680’s Lua Pack*, a resource pack containing several functions made used of by SoD.
 Refer to the *Installing lp8* section below for instructions on installing the pack.
  * *SoD Music* (optional), a music pack containing additional music played in some scenarios.

-Released versions of SoD should be installed from Battle for Wesnoth’s official add-ons servers, via Battle for Wesnoth’s built-in add-ons manager, which can be accessed via the “Add-ons” button in the main menu.
+Released versions of SoD should be installed from Battle for Wesnoth’s official add-ons servers using the main client.

 Players who know how to use [Git] [2] and are interested in testing the latest (unstable, buggy) version of SoD may clone our Git repository, which is to be